Skip links

 Industry DemandVery HighGrowing

-• CPENT salary is generally higher because it focuses on enterprise-level penetration testing, which is in high demand.
+• CPENT salt is generally higher because it focuses on enterprise-level thought testing, which is in high demand.

-• OSCP salary is competitive, but many OSCP holders still need additional certifications to reach top-paying jobs.
+• OSCP is competitive, but many OSCP holders still need additional certifications to reach top-paying jobs.

-• CPENT training: Includes structured courses, practice labs, and study materials.
+• CPENT training: Included structured races, practice labs, and study materials.

-If you’re looking for an affordable certification with strong earning potential, CPENT is the better choice.
+If you are looking for an affordable certification with strong learning potential, CPENT is the better choice.

 • OSCP certification price: Starts at $1,499

-• OSCP exam cost: Includes only one exam attempt (additional attempts cost extra)
+• OSCP exam cost: Included only one exam unexpected (additional estimates cost extra)

-• OSCP study guide & training: Requires extensive self-study
+• OSCP study guide & training: Requirements extensive self-study

 CPENT : Job Market Demand in 2025